 Feel free to chat with the greeter if you have any questions!
 If you’d rather walk right in and sit down, that’s cool.
 You can sit anywhere you want to, as close or far away from the stage as will make your experience most comfortable for you.

 We do something really great every single week: we sing together.
-As long as their have been churches, Christians have been singing songs to God with each other.
+As long as there have been churches, Christians have been singing songs to God with each other.
 We don’t expect you to know these songs, so we project the words to help you follow along.
 If you’re adventurous, you can join right in.
 If you’d rather listen and learn these songs before singing along, you’re more than welcome to do that.

 Confession and passing the peace

 Every single time we gather, we make sure we make space to be transparent and intentional with God.
 We confess the ways that we hurt others because we know it’s important for us to experience forgiveness together.
-Every week, we need to be reminded that God forgives us—that’s why we do this things called “confession.”
+Every week, we need to be reminded that God forgives us—that’s why we do this thing called “confession.”

-Then, after we receive an “assurance of pardon” or the promise that we’re forgiven, we take some time to “pass the peace.”
-This means that we say greet each other and are reminded that God is joining us together in forgiveness and peace.
+Then, after we receive an “assurance of pardon” or hear the promise that we’re forgiven, we take some time to “pass the peace.”
+This means that we greet each other and are reminded that God is joining us together in forgiveness and peace.
 During this part of the service, people often get up and shake hands with each other, greeting each other with a simple “Hi!” or sometimes one person will say “The peace of Christ be with you” or simply “Peace of Christ”, and the other person will respond, “And also with you!”